jdoleary/Spellmasons/docs/TasksCurrent.md

 Finish Content:
 - More spells:
-    - Content: Add vampire modifier which reverses the effects of health and damage
+    - More types of damage cards, maybe with more synergies
+        - Like ones that interact with freeze
     - Haste modifier lets you move farther and slow
     - Spells that summon walls or pillars to prevent enemy movement (maybe to trap them)
     - Push spells (requires collisions)
         - If you push a unit into a portal they appear in the next level
     - Fix charge, stomp, lance
         - Movement spells could help you cast farther than you should be able to and move a far unit into another group and chain them, cause it should keep the target after they move
-    - A card that changes mana cost of spells to health cost (vampire)
     - soul swap (swap bodies with another unit, until they die, then you return to your own body - and you get their abilities as cards)
     - Jake Ideas:
         - Magnetize (pull enemies together)